CSC3170-2022Fall/project-team-1/README.md

 	- JavaScript and CSS files here are used in the source code.
 - [frontend](frontend)
 	- [shared](shared)
-		- Since some webpages share the same UI, putting it in a single file and `require`ing it from those webpages makes us easier to modify the UI code and maintain its consistency.
+		- Since many webpages share the same UIs (e.g., [homepage.php](frontend/shared/homepage.php), shared by 9 webpages, as shown in the [Function Demo](#consumers)), putting a shared UI in a single file and `require`ing it from those webpages makes us easier to modify the UI code and maintain the consistency across the webpages.
 	- [single](shared)
 		- Every frontend file here is only `reuiqre`d by a single PHP file.
 - [database](database)